-About 22,000 vehicles travel through the Archerfield Road, Azalea Street and Pine Road intersection each day in Inala, and residents have long raised concerns about safety and difficult traffic flow at the site.
+Safety upgrades are in the concept and information gathering stage for the Archerfield Road, Azalea Street and Pine Road intersection in Inala.
+Around 22,000 vehicles travel through the intersection daily and residents have long raised concerns about safety and difficult traffic flow at the site.

 Project Timeline And Planning